DSharpPlus/DSharpPlus/docs/articles/beyond_basics/events.md

 # Consuming Events

-DSharpPlus makes use of *asynchronous events* which will execute each handler asynchronously parallel.
+DSharpPlus makes use of *asynchronous events* which will execute each handler asynchronously and in parallel.
 This event system will require event handlers have a `Task` return type and take two parameters.

 The first parameter will contain an instance of the object which fired the event.
 The second parameter will contain an